Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 .populate("fromUserId", ["firstName", "lastName"]);
 ```
 So For better performance and security: Always fetch only the fields you need instead of the entire document.
-Either we can pass an Array like above or we can pass strings as field names we want to fetch.
+Either we can pass an Array like above or we can pass strings as field names which we want to fetch using __.populate()__
 for eg:
 ```javascript
 .populate("fromUserId", "firstName lastName photoUrl ");